rayhanrashed/rayhanrashed.github.io/index.md

      style="max-width: 100%;" />
 </center>

-In this project, currently in submission, studying this community we identify appropriate technology based information intermediaries.
-We then design, iteratively develop, deploy, and user-test such a solution in the field.
+With critical insights from our field study, we design, iteratively develop, deploy, and user-test such a solution called ***Dakter Bari*** in the field.
 The usage of the system for more than six months registering nearly 500 service requests demonstrates its efficacy in bridging the gap we identified in our study.

 <p>&nbsp;</p>